Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureWar, US Revolutionary.
 A significant historical year for this entry is 1904.

 Location.
 34° 14.864′ N, 80° 36.449′ W. Marker is in Camden, South Carolina, in Kershaw County.
-Marker can be reached from the intersection of Lafayette Avenue and Broad Street, on the left when traveling west.
+It can be reached from the intersection of Lafayette Avenue and Broad Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 601 Lafayette Ave, Camden SC 29020, United States of America.
 Touch for directions.

 Lafayette Hall and Lafayette Cedar Marker image.
 Click for full size.

-Photographed By Dave W, May 29, 2023
+Photographed by Dave W, May 29, 2023

 2. Lafayette Hall and Lafayette Cedar Marker

 Credits.
 This page was last revised on June 22, 2023.
 It was originally submitted on June 16, 2023, by Dave W of Co, Colorado.
-This page has been viewed 140 times since then and 46 times this year.
+This page has been viewed 1,135 times since then and 72 times this year.
 Photos: 1, 2. submitted on June 16, 2023, by Dave W of Co, Colorado. • Bernard Fisher was the editor who published this page.

 m=226128